Kilindini Harbour: History

 Mombasa has a centuries-old history as a harbour city.
 The Kilindini harbour was inaugurated in 1896 when work started on the construction of the Uganda Railway.

 During World War II, while Kenya was a British colony, Kilindini became the temporary base of the British Eastern Fleet from early 1942 until the Japanese naval threat to Colombo, Ceylon (now Sri Lanka) had been removed.
 Nearby, the Far East Combined Bureau, an outstation of the British code-breaking operation at Bletchley Park, was housed in a requisitioned school (Allidina Visram High School, Mombasa) and had success in breaking Japanese naval codes.

+Traffic

+According to the Kenya Ports Authority, the port handled 45.45 million tonnes of cargo in 2025, an increase of 10.9 per cent, or 4.46 million tonnes, on the previous year, while container traffic rose by 5.5 per cent to 2.11 million TEU from 2 million TEU in 2024.
+Transit cargo for the neighbouring landlocked countries, notably Uganda, accounted for 15.88 million tonnes and grew by 19.5 per cent year on year.

 Expansion

 On 29 August 2013, expansion of the port enabled it to handle Panamax Vessels.
 The project was launched in July 2011 at a cost of $82.15 million by the Kenyan Government and was carried out by China Roads and Bridge Corporation.
 A new berth, Berth 19, with 15 acre of stacking yard, has provided additional annual capacity of 200,000 TEU.

 The project is to increase the port throughput by 33%, consolidating the leading status of Mombasa as well as Kenya in East Africa.
 This expansion came alongside plans to construct railways better linking the port to Uganda and Rwanda.